joker3serri/Bit/apps/cli/README.md

   ```
   > ⚠️ The homebrew version is not recommended for all users.
   >
-  > Homebrew pulls the CLI's GPL build, and is missing some enterprise-grade features.
+  > Homebrew pulls the CLI's GPL build and does not include device approval commands for Enterprise SSO customers.
 - [Snap](https://snapcraft.io/bw)
   ```bash
   sudo snap install bw